- Luca Marchegiani

 Lazio was founded in Rome in 1900 and was initially amateur until 1912.
 In the early years, Lazio were national finalists three times but a league title eluded them.

 The Biancocelesti were one of the original Serie A clubs when it was first organized in 1929.
 Lazio finished second place in Serie A in 1937, led by legendary striker Silvio Piola.
-Piola is the all-time goal scoring leader in Italian First Division history and also played for Pro Vercelli, Juventus and Novara.
+Piola is the all-time goal scoring leader in Italian First Division history, and he also played for Pro Vercelli, Juventus, and Novara.
 He led in one of the main Lazio team stats categories, Serie A goals, until he was caught by Ciro Immobile.